Wednesday, November 15, 2023

 In 1994, she took part in the civic group putting together one of the first "pocket parks" in downtown Covington.
 She is shown standing at left below with the group at the park dedication.

-A Celebration of Life will be held on December 10th at 2 p.m. at the location of the future community Labyrinth, on the campus of the Northshore Community Foundation at 807 N Columbia St. in Covington.
-A Memorial Fund has been established to create a special place for Becky adjacent to this new Labyrinth.
-To make a donation visit
+A Celebration of Life was held on the campus of the Northshore Community Foundation at 807 N Columbia St. in Covington.

 For more information about the Labyrinth project visit